-GDP looks at only one part of economic performance – income – but says nothing about wealth and assets that underlie this income.
+Gross Domestic Product (GDP) looks at only one part of economic performance—income—but says nothing about wealth and assets that underlie this income.
 For example, when a country exploits its minerals, it is actually depleting wealth.
 The same holds true for over‐exploiting fisheries or degrading water resources.
 These declining assets are invisible in GDP and so, are not measured.

-Wealth accounting, including natural capital accounting, is needed to sustain growth.
-Long‐term development is a process of accumulation and sound management of a portfolio of assets – manufactured capital, natural capital, and human and social capital.
+Wealth accounting, including natural capital accounting (NCA), is needed to sustain growth.
+Long‐term development is a process of accumulation and sound management of a portfolio of assets—manufactured capital, natural capital, and human and social capital.
 As Nobel Laureate Joseph Stiglitz has noted, a private company is judged by both its income and balance sheet, but most countries only compile an income statement (GDP) and know very little about the national balance sheet.

-The other major limitation of GDP is the poor representation of natural capital.
+The other major limitation of GDP is the limited representation of natural capital.
 The full contribution of natural capital like forests, wetlands, and agricultural land does not show up.
-Forestry is an example – timber resources are counted in national accounts but the other services of forests, like carbon sequestration and air filtration are ignored.
+Forestry is an example—timber resources are counted in national accounts but the other services of forests, like carbon sequestration and air filtration are ignored.
 So, GDP can give misleading signals about the economic performance and well‐being of a country.

-Now, many countries want to take natural capital accounting beyond the SEEA‐approved material resources like timber to include ecosystem services and other natural resources that are not traded or marketed, and so are harder to measure.
-That includes the "regulating" services of ecosystems like forests for pollination and wetlands for reducing the impacts of floods.
+More than 30 countries and many middle-income countries have already started to implement the SEEA.
+Now, many countries want to take NCA beyond the SEEA‐approved material resources like timber to include ecosystem services and other natural resources that are not traded or marketed, and so are harder to measure.
+That includes the "regulating" services of ecosystems like forests for sediment control and wetlands for reducing the impacts of floods.